haoxins/haoxins.github.io/archived/2021-programming-rust-2nd-1.md

   **the trait itself must be in scope**.
   Otherwise, all its methods are hidden.

+* Rust lets you implement *any trait* on *any type*, as long as either the trait or the type is introduced in the current crate.
+* This means that any time you want to add a method to any type, you can use a trait to do it.
+  - *extension trait*

 * In Rust, a *subtrait* does not inherit the associated items of its *supertrait*; each